Justin Cho

 • My pronouns are he, him, his.

-• I'm working on a language learning app called AutoLang.
+• I'm working on a language learning app called AutoLang with a few colleagues from college.
 I was frustrated that I couldn't say what I wanted to say to my Chinese peers even after mastering all the Chinese lessons on Duolingo.
 I realized I need a more personalized, bottom-up approach and decided to make one myself with a couple of friends.
-With AutoLang, you start learning things relevant to you from day 1 and build confidence to converse by talking to discover things you didn't know how to say or understand and automatically build your own curriculum with flashcards you create in the process!
+With AutoLang, you start learning things relevant to you from day 1.
+It's designed to help you build confidence to converse by talking to discover things you didn't know how to say or understand and automatically build your own curriculum with flashcards you create in the process!
+It's not beginner friendly yet and more suited to those who are already at an intermediate level, but we're working on making it more usable for beginners too.

 • I love playing football⚽ and I am a huge fan of FC Barcelona.
 Visca el Barça!

 • I am a citizen of South Korea and the US.
 I am fluent in both English and Korean.
-I am teaching myself Mandarin with Duolingo and HSK level tests. 我希望能在不远的将来用流利的中文和你交流。
+I am teaching myself Mandarin with AutoLang and HSK level tests. 我希望能在不远的将来用流利的中文和你交流。